 Teepee / Pyramid tent

 The tepee style tent is enjoying somewhat of a renaissance with many manufacturers offering at least 1 model.
 The construction consists of a single central pole that holds an expanse of material.
 The structure is often round or even square creating a pyramid shape.
 The principal is the same though with the circumference or corners being pegged to the floor.
 A tepee can be spacious yet floorless with just the grass beneath your feet.
 They’re great for summer camping or just shared communal areas for any time of the year.
 If sleeping in them you might want to consider a bed that lifts you from the floor for warmth.
+You might want to checkout these teepee style tent reviews.

 4 Season Tents